What causes a bulging disc?

 - Posture and muscle imbalances – Sitting or standing with poor posture – with your head forward, shoulders rounded, or slouching in your chair – can create muscle imbalances and elevate your risk of developing a bulging disc.

-Are you suffering from bulging disc pain?
+Are you experiencing bulging disc pain?
 Have conservative treatments such as physical therapy and medication provided no relief?
-Laser Spine Institute’s orthopedic experts offer a variety of minimally invasive outpatient procedures that are a safe and effective alternative to open back surgery.
-Contact us today and let us help you rediscover your life without back and neck pain.
+We offer a variety of minimally invasive outpatient procedures that are an effective alternative to traditional open back surgery.
+Contact us today and let us help you find relief from neck and back pain.